d-morrison/IntroStatActivities/_book/09-inference-2cat_CI.md

 ### Learning objectives

-* Assess the conditions to use the standard normal distribution for a difference in proportions
+* Assess the conditions to use the standard normal distribution for a difference in proportions.

-* Create and interpret a confidence interval for the difference in proportions
+* Create and interpret a confidence interval for the difference in proportions.

 ### Terminology review
 In this week's activity, we will use theory-based methods to estimate the difference in two proportions.
 Some terms covered in this activity are: